brshallo/funspotr/README.md

 #> 10 days      lubridate FALSE            R/types-of-splits.R https://raw.githubu~
 #> # ... with 14 more rows
 ```

+The `custom_urls` argument works for any situation where you want to map
+`spot_funs()` across a set of filepaths or URLs.
+E.g. see example in
+`github_gists()` for a case where this argument is used to parse
+functions/packages from a specified github user’s gists.

 ## Files you didn’t write